-Moreover, \texttt{TOPv2} provides specific splits to test task-oriented semantic parsers on a low-resource domain adaptation setting.
-The standard practice is to use some samples of \textit{reminder} and \textit{weather} as target domains and consider the remaining 6 full domains (including \textit{event} and \textit{navigation} from \texttt{TOP}) as source domains if necessary.
-In addition, instead of choosing a specific number of training samples per target domain, they follow a SPIS (samples per intent and slot) strategy.
-For instance, a 25 SPIS means that they randomly select the amount of samples necessary to provide at least 25 training instances for each intent and slot of the target domain.
-In order to perform a fair comparison, we benchmark our approach on the training, test and validation splits at 25 SPIS and 500 SPIS for target domains \textit{reminder} and \textit{weather}, as provided in \texttt{TOPv2}.
-In addition, we follow \citep{chen-etal-2020-low} and also use a joint training strategy in the 25 SPIS setting: \textit{i.e.,} the training data from the source domain is combined with the training split from the target domain.
+Furthermore, \texttt{TOPv2} offers specific splits designed to evaluate task-oriented semantic parsers in a \textit{low-resource domain adaptation} scenario.
+The conventional approach involves utilizing some samples from the \textit{reminder} and \textit{weather} domains as target domains, while considering the remaining six full domains (including \textit{event} and \textit{navigation} from \texttt{TOP}) as source domains if necessary.
+Moreover, instead of selecting a fixed number of training samples per target domain, \texttt{TOPv2} adopts a SPIS (samples per intent and slot) strategy.
+For example, a 25 SPIS strategy entails randomly selecting the necessary number of samples to ensure at least 25 training instances for each intent and slot of the target domain.
+To facilitate a fair comparison, we evaluate our approach on the training, test and validation splits at both 25 SPIS and 500 SPIS for the target domains \textit{reminder} and \textit{weather}, as provided in \texttt{TOPv2}.
+Additionally, following the methodology proposed by \citet{chen-etal-2020-low}, we employ a joint training strategy in the 25 SPIS setting, wherein the training data from the source domain is combined with the training split from the target domain.

-Finally, we further evaluate our shift-reduce parsers on a variant of the \texttt{TOPv2} dataset (named as \texttt{TOPv2$^*$}).
-This is composed of the domains with a high percentage of hierarchical structures: \textit{alarm}, \textit{messaging} and \textit{reminder}.
-Our motivation is to additional test the three proposed transition systems on complex compositional queries, discarding those domains that can be fully parsed with flat trees (which can be easily processed by traditional slot-filling methods).
+Finally, we further evaluate our shift-reduce parsers on a variant of the \texttt{TOPv2} dataset (referred to as \texttt{TOPv2$^*$}).
+This variant comprises domains with a high percentage of hierarchical structures: \textit{alarm}, \textit{messaging} and \textit{reminder}.
+Our aim is to rigorously test the three proposed transition systems on complex compositional queries, excluding those domains that can be fully parsed with flat trees, which are more easily handled by traditional slot-filling methods.